 First, you need a policy on business data

-The business likely got into this situation because the corporation has no policy for employees to follow regarding the management of business data on their personal phone.
+The business likely got into this situation because the corporation has no policy for employees to follow regarding the management of business data on their personal phones.
 So, before IT can configure its policies, IT needs to know what the corporate policy is.
 Once we have that we can design our compliance and security policies to match.

 In your policy, employees need to understand that their personal phone could be subject to eDiscovery or forensic searches if it has business data on it and that some reduced level of privacy is assumed when business data is present on a personally owned device.
 Your policy is also going to inform them of the security and compliance requirements for the device and their responsibility to report replacement, theft, or loss of the device within a specific time.